Thursday, April 6, 2017

 Love is essentially valuing something to such an extent it stirs up affection for that which is valued.
 We are attracted to what we value/adore/cherish most.
 The reason affections are stirred is that the object of our love/affections matches up with and meets in us our desire and need for being valued and loved.

-To be able to value something (God) we must have the capacity to value it (Him).
-There must be a corresponding quality in us that enables us to enjoy his infinite glory/value i.e. our own sense of glory/value as bearers of His image - likeness.
+To be able to value something (God in this case) we must have the capacity to value it (Him).
+There must be a corresponding quality in us that matches who He is and enables us to enjoy his infinite glory/value i.e. our own sense of glory/value as bearers of His image - likeness.

 This is true of us because it is true of God first and we are in His image i.e. it all starts with God.
 We are the way we are because God is the way he is.